 Phil X is also co-founder and frontman of The DRILLS, a three-piece band made up of him (guitarist/singer/songwriter/producer), Daniel Spriewald (bassist/background singer) and a drummer (various).

-So far they’ve released 3 albums (Kick Your Ass in 17 Minutes, We Bring The Rock N Roll and We Play Instruments N Shit) and are currently about to release the next one Stupid Goodlooking due out May 3rd, 2019.
+So far they’ve released 4 albums (Kick Your Ass in 17 Minutes, We Bring The Rock N Roll, We Play Instruments N Shit and Stupid Good Lookings Vol. I) and a single in 2020 (Right On The Money) as a preview of their 5th release Stupid Good Lookings Vol. II due out early 2021.